 5. Ease of Modifying Structure: Divi

-On the other hand, if your non-techy clients want to modify page structure, not just text and images, then the Divi Builder would be easier for them to swallow.
+In my experience, clients who edit their sites often want to change the site structure.
+This is where Divi is way easier to use.
 The Divi editor is more intuitive and makes it less likely for your clients to really mess things up.
-I have non-techy clients who’ve embraced Divi and can update their own page structure.
+I have non-techy clients who’ve embraced Divi and can update their own page structure, which is great!

 6. Fastest Loading Speed: Oxygen

 Oxygen is famous for producing code with minimal bloat, and it is true.
-An Oxygen site might be hundreds of KB smaller than an equivalent Divi site (or Elementor or other theme builder for that matter).
-It will also have fewer levels of divs (which even Oxygen admits won’t affect load time noticeably).
+An Oxygen site might be hundreds of KB smaller than an equivalent Divi site (or Elementor site or most other theme builders for that matter).
+It will also have fewer levels of divs (which even Oxygen admits won’t affect load time noticeably though).

 7. Best Documentation: Tie